-Note the firmware supports a maximum of 9600 bits per second.
-Setting a higher rate in this register will cause the serial interface to operate at 9600 bits per second.
+Note the current firmware supports only 9600 bits per second.
+Value in this register is therefore forced to the default 3.

 14.2.23.
-Register RS485\LINE\PARITY
+Register RS485_LINE_PARITY

 Each bit field [1:0] of this register holds the parity setting for the serial RS485 interface.